jouven/signalso/README.md

 Compilation
 -----------
-Requires qmake (not the full Qt library)
+Requires Qt library (for the shared library macros required for windows)

 Run (in signalso source directory or pointing to it):